fredr349/4131finalproject/README.md

 # 4131finalproject
 1. Project Type: Plan A
 2. Group Members Name: Nathen Slater and Thomas Fredrickson
-3. Link to live Application:
+3. Link to live Application: https://final-4131.herokuapp.com/
 4. Link to Github Code Repository: https://github.com/fredr349/4131finalproject
 5. List of Technologies/API's Used: Ipstack-api, bootstrap, flask, flask_sqlalchemy, WTForms
 6. Detailed Description of the project:
-You must provide a README that describes to the TAs how they should access and use your application.
-This will aid them in grading.

 This code is partially an extension of Corey Schafer's Flask tutorial on YouTube.
 His tutorial covered the basics of building a site, and was helpful in learning how the login stuff worked.
 We extended the tutorial quite a bit.
 We added the feature of saving a post as a draft, and then being able to post from the drafts section.
 We also implemented the ability to "Like" and "Unlike" a post, which required creating a table that incorporates a many-to-many relationship.